 - (if the employee is paid on a piece-rate basis) the number of piece-rate units earned and any applicable piece rate.

-If your employer has failed to provide you with a pay stub, or has failed to include all of the above items, you should contact our lawyers immediately.
+If your employer has failed to provide you with a pay stub, or has failed to include all of the above items, you should contact a lawyer to see what your legal rights include.

 The deductions made from payment of wages shall be recorded in ink or other indelible form, properly dated, showing the month, day, and year, and a copy of the statement and the record of the deductions shall be kept on file by the employer for at least three years.